Stochastic Control Approach to Reputation Games: Optimal Strategies and Equilibrium Behavior

-\begin{assumption} Either of the following holds: \begin{itemize} \item[(i)] $P_\sigma\bigg( P_\sigma(a^1_t = \cdot |z^2_{[0,t]}) \in {\cal B}_e \bigg) = 0$ for all $t \geq 0$.
-In particular, Player 2s have a unique best response so that the set of discontinuity, ${\cal B}_e$, is never visited (with probability $1$). \item[(ii)] Whenever Player 2s are indifferent between multiple actions they choose the action that is better for Player 1. \end{itemize} \end{assumption}
+These are the sets of probability measures where Player 2 is indifferent between multiple actions.\footnote{In particular, in both of our motivating examples, the set $B_e$ is the singleton probability measure $\{(\frac{1}{2},\frac{1}{2})\}$.
+To see this, it is enough to consider the corresponding payoff matrix for each of the motivating examples.
+One can verify that in both of the motivating examples, Player 2 becomes indifferent only when Player 1 randomizes between H and L with $\frac{1}{2}$ probability.}

-The following remarks are in order regarding Assumption \ref{EssUnique}. \begin{remark} \begin{itemize}\ \item[(i)] In the classical reputations literature, a standard result is that under mild conditions Bayesian rational short-lived players can be {\it surprised} at most finitely many times, e.g., \cite[Theorem 4.1]{fudenberglevine92}, \cite[Lemma 2.4]{sorin99}, implying that the jumps in the corresponding belief dynamics of Player 2s will be bounded away from zero in a transient phase until the optimal responses of Player 2s converge to a fixed action.
+\begin{assumption} Either of the following holds: \begin{itemize} \item[(i)] The prior measure and the probability space is so that $P_\sigma\bigg( P_\sigma(a^1_t = \cdot |s^2_{[0,t]}) \in {\cal B}_e \bigg) = 0$ for all $t \geq 0$.
+In particular, Player 2s have a unique best response so that the set of discontinuity, ${\cal B}_e$, is never visited (with probability $1$). \item[(ii)] Whenever Player 2s are indifferent between multiple actions they choose the action that is better for Player 1. \end{itemize} \end{assumption} The following remarks are on Assumption \ref{EssUnique}. \begin{remark} \begin{itemize}\ \item[(i)] In the classical reputations literature, a standard result is that under mild conditions Bayesian rational short-lived players can be {\it surprised} at most finitely many times, e.g., \cite[Theorem 4.1]{fudenberglevine92}, \cite[Lemma 2.4]{sorin99}, implying that the jumps in the corresponding belief dynamics of Player 2s will be bounded away from zero in a transient phase until the optimal responses of Player 2s converge to a fixed action.
 In such cases, the payoff structure can be designed so that the set of discontinuity, ${\cal B}_e$, is visited with 0 probability, and hence Assumption \ref{EssUnique}(i) holds. \item[(ii)] Assumption \ref{EssUnique}(ii) is a standard assumption in the contract theory literature.
 In a principal-agent model, whenever an agent is indifferent between two actions he chooses the action that is better for the principal, e.g., when an incentive compatibility condition binds so that the agent is indifferent between exerting a high level of effort and exerting a low level effort, then the agent chooses to exert the high level of effort (see \cite{BoltonDewatripont} for further details).
 Assumption \ref{EssUnique}(ii) trivially holds also when the stage game payoff functions are identical for both players (as in {\it team} setups) or are aligned (as in a {\it potential game}).

 \end{itemize} \end{remark}